Notice of Pre-AIA or AIA Status

 which allows the other user to interact with the other device to cause the other device to update the data structure to indicate that the user is not granted the security access (i.e., …teaches in par.
 0054 the following: “upon review of the request and recommendations made by event analytics access de-provision 300, revokes access to managed system 126.
 Identity manager system 124 removes the role associated with the user id, and the user id no longer has access to managed system 126.”).

-As to claim 12, the system of Choi and Carnahan as applied to claim 10 above teaches access control, specifically Choi teaches a non-transitory computer-readable medium of claim 10, wherein the one or more processors, to cause the security access to be granted to the user (i.e., …teaches in par.
-0026 the following: “access to the system is granted (i.e., user id exists, authentication and authorization criteria are met, and assigned role grants access to restricted resource)”), are configured to: cause a data structure to be updated to indicate that the user is recommended to be granted the security access (i.e., …teaches in par.
-0054 the following: “upon review of the results comparison and recommendations made by event analytics access de-provision 300, reinstates user id access.”),
+As to claim 12, the system of Choi and Djosic as applied to claim 10 above teaches access control, specifically Choi teaches a non-transitory computer-readable medium of claim 10, wherein the one or more instructions, to cause the security access to be granted to the user (i.e., …teaches in par.
+0026 the following: “access to the system is granted (i.e., user id exists, authentication and authorization criteria are met, and assigned role grants access to restricted resource)”),

 wherein causing the data structure to be updated allows another device to update the data structure to indicate that the user is granted the security access (i.e., …teaches in par.
 0054 the following: “upon review of the results comparison and recommendations made by event analytics access de-provision 300, reinstates user id access.
 Identity manager system 124 reactivates the user id and restores access to managed system 126.
 In another embodiment, the resource owner, upon review of the request and recommendations made by event analytics access de-provision 300, modifies the user id roles and assigns a new role based on the results comparison identifying a more similar role based on matching attributes.”).

-As to claim 14, the system of Choi and Carnahan as applied to claim 13 above teaches access control, specifically Choi teaches a non-transitory computer-readable medium of claim 13, wherein the certification information indicates that the security access is to be revoked when the user information indicates at least one: a behavior of the user is not normal user behavior, or a usage of the security access by the user is not a recent usage (i.e., …Applicant’s usage of the term “at least one of” places the above limitation in alternative form.
+As to claim 14, the system of Choi and Djosic as applied to claim 13 above teaches access control, specifically Choi teaches a non-transitory computer-readable medium of claim 13, wherein the certification information indicates that the security access is to be revoked when the user information indicates at least one: a behavior of the user is not normal user behavior, or a usage of the security access by the user is not a recent usage (i.e., …Applicant’s usage of the term “at least one of” places the above limitation in alternative form.
 As such with regards to applicant’s alternative limitation of, “a behavior of the user is not normal user behavior”, Choi taches in par.
 0049 the following: “, event analytics access de-provision 300 determines if access is atypical.
 In one embodiment, atypical activity refers to the actual recorded audit event activity for a user id not matching an expected defined activity for the user id.
 For example, an atypical activity may include one user id accessing managed system 126 once every six months to change a password while other user ids access managed system 126 daily.
 In another embodiment, atypical activity refers to a user id utilizing managed system 126 in a manner in violation of the policy rules. ...teaches in par.
 0044 the following: “event analytics access de-provision 300 for evaluating and modifying existing user access (e.g., suspension of access, revoking access, changing roles) executing within the distributed data processing environment”).

-As to claim 15, the system of Choi and Carnahan as applied to claim 10 above teaches access control, specifically Choi teaches a non-transitory computer-readable medium of claim 10, wherein the one or more processors, to cause the security access to be revoked (i.e., …teaches in par.
-0044 the following: “event analytics access de-provision 300 for evaluating and modifying existing user access (e.g., suspension of access, revoking access, changing roles) executing within the distributed data processing environment”), are configured to: cause a data structure to be updated to indicate that the user is not granted the security access (i.e., …teaches in par.
-0051 the following: “event analytics access de-provision 300 may also include a recommended permanent action (e.g., change of user id role, remove access) to identity manager system 124.”).
+As to claim 15, the system of Choi and Djosic as applied to claim 10 above teaches access control, specifically Choi teaches a non-transitory computer-readable medium of claim 10, wherein the one or more instructions, to cause the security access to be revoked (i.e., …teaches in par.
+0044 the following: “event analytics access de-provision 300 for evaluating and modifying existing user access (e.g., suspension of access, revoking access, changing roles) executing within the distributed data processing environment”),

 wherein causing the data structure to be updated allows another device to update the data structure to indicate that the user is not granted the security access (i.e., …teaches in par.
 0043 the following: “Identity manager system 124 updates the user id with the revised role assignment.” …teaches in par.
 0054 the following: “the resource owner, upon review of the request and recommendations made by event analytics access de-provision 300, revokes access to managed system 126.
 Identity manager system 124 removes the role associated with the user id, and the user id no longer has access to managed system 126.”.).